gmaxwell1/pyECB_gmaxwell/README.md

 1. follow the instructions in `.\pyECB_gmaxwell\pyECB_original\README.md` (within your virtual environment!!)

 ## Notes:
-If you are using an IDE, make sure to choose your virtual environment as an interpreter!
+If you are using an IDE, make sure to choose the `python.exe` file in your virtual environment as an interpreter!